 The 4th of July is a much awaited summer holiday.
 For many students mid May to Mid June starts summer vacation.
 During the summer vacation, many look forward to celebrating Independence Day, which falls on July 4.
 While many working professionals do get July 4th off, as it is a national and bank holiday, some companies graciously may give July 3rd or July 5th off if July 4th is a Saturday or Sunday or to make it an extra long weekend or holiday.
 In addition, many parents may elect to take more days off to spend time with their kids who are at home during summer vacation.

-This year (2016), 4th of July falls on a Monday.
-During this holiday, many will go on picnics, camp out, have bar-be-ques, go on road trips, or have fun at home with family and friends.
+This year (2017), 4th of July falls on a Tuesday.
+During this holiday, many will go to the park for picnics, camp out, have bar-be-ques, go on road trips, or have fun at home with family and friends.
 Many will also go to see fireworks.
 While many towns have their fireworks display on July 4th, many other towns may start their fireworks displays a few days before or elect to conduct them up to a few days after the 4th of July.
 Therefore, fireworks can be seen in many city night skies for about a week during the 4th of July holiday.

 When speaking to your US counterparts on July 3 (or days preceding this holiday), here are a few small talk phrases or questions that can be used to stimulate conversations and build relationships: